-- Prevent the spread of skin cancer if the lesion had cancerous tendency.
+- Preventing the spread of skin cancer if the lesion had a cancerous tendency.

-Most skin lesion treatments are quick and thus their recovery period is also small.
-You may, however, experience one or more of the following conditions during the recovery period.
+Most of the skin lesion removal treatments are quick, and thus their recovery period is also short.
+You may experience the following conditions during the recovery period.

-- Bleeding, swelling or infection, which however is very rare.
+- Bleeding, swelling, or infection, which is very rare

-The results of a Skin Lesion Removal treatment usually become obvious immediately after the treatment.
-There may be some scarring and bruising in the first couple of days, but that usually subsides in a week or two.
+The results of skin lesion removal treatment usually become visible immediately after the treatment.
+There may be some scarring and bruising during the first couple of days, but that usually subsides in a week or two.